kenneth-wang/linked-code/README.md

 ## Use Case 1: Looking for Similar Developers

+Run the [notebook](./notebooks/similar_users.ipynb) and enter inputs (user ID or a list of languages) in order to retrieve most similar users.

 ## Use Case 2: Find similar repositories based on keywords

 1. Retrieving a list of similar repositories given a set of input keywords